-Prohibit all forms of impaired driving, including impairment due to controlled substances, alcohol, fatigue, illness, or prescription/over-the-counter drugs.
+Prohibit impaired driving in all forms, including from controlled substances, alcohol, fatigue, illness or from prescription or over the counter drugs.

 Work Limits & Rest Requirements

 Set daily work limits and rest requirements to reduce the risk of drowsy driving.
 Educate employees on applicable commercial vehicle hour-of-service regulations.